education.vic.gov.au

 Guidance for planning and implementing EAL programs

-This guidance provides schools with advice for planning and implementing effective programs for a school’s English as an Additional Language (EAL) student cohort.
+This guidance provides schools with advice for delivering effective programs for a school’s English as an Additional Language (EAL) student cohort.
 It contains the following chapters:

 • Introduction